 Emrik Favre, born in Aosta on October 4 1988, becomes a Ski Instructor in 2010 while he starts working at the Quintino Sella at Felik Hut where his passion for the mountain becomes concrete.
 During that autumn begins a nice set of extra-European expeditions that leads him to Himalaya at Cho Oyu 8201mt, in 2012 at Churen Himal 7385mt, and after Kangchenjunga, Kimshung, Saribung Peak, then goes to Aconcagua 6962mt and recently in China where climbs Mt Edgar 6618mt and six other inviolate peaks.
 During his last expedition in autumn 2019 he can step on the top of his first 8000mt peak: the Manaslu.
 Globe trotter for passion in 2016 becomes Aspirant Mountain Guide and since 2019 he is a fully qualified UIAGM/IFMGA Mountain Guide.
-It will be a pleasure for him to accompany you wherever you want ….
+During 2021 he also completed the training to work as a Technician in the Aosta Valley Mountain Rescue.
+It will be a pleasure for him to guide you wherever you want ….

 In the meantime i settled my base here in the mountains and thanks to many friends, now Mountain Guides too, I was able to pratice and refine my skills in all the alpine activities.
 During the years of my training I worked at the Guide d’Ayas hut, while the desire of become a Guide was growing more and more strongly in me.